 As Medical Science has known it, Athlete’s Foot is referred to a fungal attack on any part of the foot.
 Also known less commonly as “Tinea Pedia”, the fungus responsible for this condition is also the causative agent of jock itch and ringworm.
 The infection usually occurs between toes, but is not limited to it.
 Other fungal conditions of the foot such as psoriasis and eczema shouldn’t be confused with Athlete’s Foot, although all three fungal infections appear quite similar to a commoner.

 This fungal infection is highly contagious, spreading swiftly in its vicinity.
 People of all ages are prone to this infection.
-Although it is easily recognizable by the infected themselves, it is highly recommended to get treatment from a professional NY foot and ankle doctor to acquire complete recovery.
+Although it is easily recognizable by the infected themselves, it is highly recommended to get treatment from a professional Glendale, NY, itching procedure specialist doctor to acquire complete recovery.

 Athlete’s Foot: Causes Leading To It